farulivan/static-site-generator/content/investigate-logs/blame-dependencies/index.md

   }
 ```

-Someone updated Chart.js to v4 (breaking changes!) and added a bunch of heavy libraries.
-The bundle size probably exploded.
+Chart.js v4 (breaking changes!) plus a bunch of heavy libraries.
+The bundle size exploded.

 You check the bundle analyzer output from the last successful build: **2.3 MB**